 • We will gradually progress your rehabilitation exercises to regain full function and range of movement of all your quadriceps muscles.

 When a quadriceps muscle strain occurs during a competition or training, it is important to react immediately.
-In the 10 minutes following the trauma one needs to put the knee of the affected leg in 120° of flexion.
-This avoids potential muscle spasms, reduces the hemorrhage.
-If the knee is left in extension the healing process will be slower and more painful because the quadriceps will start to heal in a shortened position.
+In the 10 minutes following the trauma, you must put the knee of the affected leg in at least 120° of flexion.
+This avoids potential muscle spasms and reduces the hemorrhage.
+If the knee is straight the scar tissue attaches in a shortened position and might struggle to regain its length later in the recovery phases.

 By placing the injured leg to rest the first 3-7 days after the trauma, we can prevent further retraction of the ruptured quadriceps muscle (the formation of a large gap within the muscle), reduce the size of the hematoma, and subsequently, the size of the connective tissue scar.
 Elevation of an injured leg above the level of your heart results in a decrease in hydrostatic pressure, and subsequently, reduces the accumulation of interstitial fluid, so there is less swelling at the site of the tear.